 Dad To Dad 17 – How John Cronin, who has Down Syndrome, and his dad Mark launched John’s Crazy Socks.

 John Cronin: Hi, my name is John Cronin from John’s Crazy Socks.

-John has down syndrome and it was his idea to start a business, selling colorful, crazy socks.
+Tom Couch: John has Down syndrome, and it was his idea to start a business selling colorful, crazy socks.

-Mark Cronin: What we do for Thanksgiving, he sat me down.
-He said, dad, we need to talk.
+Mark Cronin: Shortly before Thanksgiving, he sat me down and said, “Dad, we need to talk.”

-John Cronin: I said to my dad, dad.
-I really want to go to a bank with you.
+John Cronin: I said to my dad, “Dad, I really want to go into business with you.”

 Mark Cronin: He said we should sell socks.

-Mark Cronin: We have a very simple mission was spreading happiness.
+Mark Cronin: We have a very simple mission—we’re spreading happiness.

 Tom Couch: So here now is David Hirsch’s conversation with special father Mark Cronin.

-David Hirsch: I’m thrilled to be talking today with Mark Cronin of long Island, a father of three boys and cofounder of John’s crazy socks, Mark.
-Thank you for taking the time to do a podcast interview for this special fathers network.
+David Hirsch: I’m thrilled to be talking today with Mark Cronin of Long Island, a father of three boys and cofounder of John’s Crazy Socks.
+Mark, thank you for taking the time to do a podcast interview for the Special Fathers Network.

 Mark Cronin: Thank you for speaking with me.